- About SPD

 We are a dynamic and progressive team.
 We offer a varied job scope with plenty of opportunities to network with people from all walks of life.
 If you have the passion to work in a non-profit organisation, we invite you to join us.

 Download our job application form for any of the following positions.
 Remuneration will commensurate with qualifications and experience.
-Interested candidates are invited to e-mail, fax or mail their detailed resume stating current and expected salary, and with a recent photograph attached, to:
+Interested candidates are invited to e-mail their detailed resume stating current and expected salary to:

 The HR Department